 In the world of digital marketing today, it’s easy to get caught up in all the talk of search engines and social media.
 Don’t get me wrong, these are two powerful tools.
-They help people find us and engage in conversation.
+They help people find us and engage in conversation, and they are becoming more viable as a form of online visibility with tools like socialfollow, for example, which helps people get more followers on Instagram.
 In today’s article, I’m going to share with you my top two tips for making your website more engaging AND rank up on search engines.

 To more fully understand the logic behind this phenomenon let’s talk about the top (and really the only) two website statistics that actually matter.

 #1 Website Stat That Matters: Average Pages Viewed Per Visit

 Pro tip: open your website on a friends phone (do it now if you can) and ask them to interact with it for 60 seconds and observe.
 How many pages did they visit?
 How easy was it for them to navigate to the next page?
 And lastly, were the pages they visited the direction you would have steered the conversation if your friend was a prospective customer?